michaelsimonelli/qoinbase-q/README.md

 # Q App - Part 1  - Q Client
+>*Do you have a proper title of the paper in mind?
+Cyptocurrency Data Exploration in q, or something along those lines*

+## Introduction

 The crypto boom continues to encourage technological innovation, one of the more prominent trends is the development of of algorithmic trading clients and applications.
-Kx has been a stalwart in this domain for over a decade, renowned for its ability to combine streaming, in-memory, and historical data in a unified high-performance platform, kdb+ is the technology of choice when it comes to enterprise algorithmic compute engines.
-In continuing to explore q in the crypto space, this paper seeks to harness that power of a kdb+ into a light weight, standalone algorithmic-trading app.
+Kx has been a stalwart in this domain for over a decade, renowned for its ability to combine streaming, in-memory, and historical data in a unified high-performance platform, kdb+ is the technology of choice when it comes to enterprise algorithmic compute engines. ~~In continuing to explore q in the crypto space, this paper series seeks to harness that power of kdb+ into a light weight, standalone algorithmic-trading app. ~~
+>*Something along the lines of ....
+This two-part paper series seeks to explore cryptocurrency data with q.
+This paper intoduces a q client developed to interface with the Coinbase Pro API with the objective of harnessing the power of kdb+ into a lightweight, standalone algorithmic app.
+In the second paper we will utilize this q client for real-time data subscription and explore applications in order book construction and strategy triggers.*

-This part 1 of a 2 part series.
+~~This is part 1 of a 2 part series.

-**Part 1** - Q Client, API Interface
+~~**Part 1** - Q Client, API Interface

-**Part 2** - Data subscription, real-time order book, strategy triggers
+~~**Part 2** - Data subscription, real-time order book, strategy triggers

+## Q Client for Coinbase Pro API

 The Q client provides an API interface to the [Coinbase Pro API](https://docs.pro.coinbase.com/).
 Coinbase Pro is a US-based crypto exchange, facilitating the buying and selling of cryptocurrencies.
 The Coinbase Pro API is a programmatic interface allowing applications to interact with the exchange.

-**Client Details**
+>Mention here that the API is in python - this will make it clear why we're making references to datatype conversion, pagination etc in the section that follows

+**~~Client Details~~ Q client offers:**
-- Market data and order management library
+- Market data and order management library in q
-- Auto pagination of API results, converts and casts into native q datatypes.
+- Auto pagination of API results, converts and casts into native q datatypes
-- Extension methods for more complex order types (stop loss, stop entry).
+- Extension methods for more complex order types (stop loss, stop entry)
 - Leverages kdb+ fusion to handle HTTP requests
 *By using fusion to embed a python module in q, one could ask why not just implement the entire application in python?
 What makes q worth the trouble?*
 Simply because data is a first class object in kdb - and that's what we care about.
-By integrating execution control INTO kdb, we have much more explicit control of the data.
-We can quickly query, access, manipulate and transform the data in ways that would be limited in python.s
+By integrating execution control into kdb, we have much more explicit control of the data.
+We can quickly query, access, manipulate and transform the data in ways that would be limited in python.

 > In order to utilize Coinbase Pro to its full potential, recommend becoming familiar with the [official documentation](https://docs.pro.coinbase.com/)
  **PLEASE BE AWARE, LIVE TRADING ENABLED**